akhilsaini/aws-csa-2017/README.md

   - Database – RDS, DynamoDB , Redshift
   - Space-time trade off – CloudFront, ElastiCache, Direct Connect, RDS Read Replicas, etc. – anything that will lower latency or time to access service.

-  4. Cost Optimization

-Use cost to minimum and use the savings in other parts of business.
 </details>

 ## Cost Optimization : WAF Fourth Pillar

 <details>
 <summary>Cost Optimization : WAF Fourth Pillar</summary>

+Use cost to minimum and use the savings in other parts of business.

 ### Design Principles